 - 2016.12.23: Updated to ASP.NET Core 1.1

 It has been a month that I didn't blog because I was looking for an awesome open source project on which I could contribute and apply some of my knowledge on both ASP.NET Core and .NET Core.
-First, I went to github and did a lot of research about CMS projets built on asp.net core.
+First, I went to GitHub and did a lot of research about CMS projects built on asp.net core.

 The technologies that are used to build it include: